The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   shoutOut();
   console.log(`The best designer in the room is ${theCreator}`.);
   ```
-Answer: The following code logs `"The best designer in the room is Peter"` because we are reassigning `theCreator` value to equal `"Peter"` on line 112.
+Answer: The following code logs `"The best designer in the room is Peter"` because we are reassigning `theCreator` value of `"Peter"` on line 112.

 11. **What does the following code log?
 Why?**
   ```javascript